fshih1997/HM-Recommendation-System/README.md

 I experimented with several traditional and modern machine learning models that leverage Computer Vision.
-The best model I build was
+The best model I build was deep learning model.